 HOW MUCH DOES A RAPPEL MAUI TOUR COST?

-The classic tour costs $228.12 per person.
-That includes tax, transportation from Central Maui, all gear (with special footwear), and lunch.
-The cost to accompany the tour without participating in the rappelling is $156.25.
-The extended tour, the Extreme Zip Rappel Tour, is $290.63 per person.
+The classic tour costs $196.88 per person.
+That includes tax, all gear (with special footwear), and snacks/bottled water.
+The extended tour, the Extreme Zip Rappel Tour, is $259.37 per person.

 WHAT IS CANYONEERING?
 WHAT IS RAPPELLING?